-So the time to get into machine learning is now.
+The time to get into machine learning has never been better.

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

 Using practical examples, you’ll progressively learn new concepts.
-You’ll also build models for:
+In addition, you’ll build models for:

 - spam detection

 You’ll also work on plenty of Python exercises and mini projects to build your machine learning skills.

 Grokking Machine Learning is also packed with illustrations to reinforce concepts.

 Second on our list of best Python machine learning books is Introduction to Machine Learning with Python by Andreas Muller and Sarah Guido.

 While you don’t have to be a Python expert, you should have some experience with Python before reading this book.

 Then you’ll learn about commonly used machine learning algorithms and the pros and cons of each.